orbit-love/orbit-browser-extension/README.md

 To reload the extension after some changes, open [`chrome://extensions`](chrome://extensions) and click on the “reload” button for the Orbit one.

 To use the local API instead of the prod one, change `ORBIT_ROOT_URL` in `orbit-helper.js` to your ngrok tunnel address.

+## Contributing

+Pull requests welcome!

+### Code overview

+There are two main views for this application:

+1. `src/options/`, which contains the markup & behaviour for the options page that shows when you visit chrome-extension://ibgahekkldapaohbpmpbckmeljidicmn/options.b25ed5a0.html
+2. `src/components/widget.js`, which is the actual popup that shows when you open the extension on a different page.

+If you are new to developing browser extensions you should also be aware of:

+1. `src/manifest.json`, which decides which scripts to run when - you'll need to refer to this if you intend to add support for a new site
+2. `src/background.js`, which manages requests to the Orbit API in a separate thread.
+Search for `chrome.runtime.sendMessage` for examples of how we use this

+## The Code Flow

+Each supported website has an associated entrypoint, for example `src/widget/githubEntrypoint.js`.
+The function of this entrypoint is to decide _when_ to try loading the widget.
+For example, for GitHub we can just watch for `DOMContentLoaded` & `turbo:render` events, but some sites (see gmail) require more complicated logic.

+The entrypoint will also initialise an array of `Page`s on which it is able to load the widget.
+See `src/pages/githubDiscussionPage.js` for an example.
+These are responsible for page-specific logic, such as seeing if we are _on_ this page (`#detect()`) or deciding where to insert the widget (`#findInsertionPoiint()`).
+The superclass `src/pages/page.js` provides more context about these functions.

+The final job of the entrypoint is to boot up the `src/widget/widgetOrchestrator.js`.
+This will use the pages to:

+1. Verify if the widget can load on the current page
+2. Insert a button, widget, and slot for additional data on each of the sites where we can inject a widget

+The widget element is where most of the remaining logic occurs: `src/components/widget.js`.
+This is largely concerned with consuming the Orbit API and rendering various states for the widget accordingly.

 ## Deployment